Skip to main content

 • Pledges made by towns that are not members of a CUD must be made in conjunction with the submission of a Universal Service Plan by an eligible provider.

-• To be matched, the town must be included in a Universal Service Plan that provides all underserved address with service of at least 100/100 Mbps to all underserved addresses.
+• To be matched, the town must be included in a universal service plan that provides all underserved address with service of at least 100/100 Mbps to all underserved addresses.
 The CUD or eligible provider must also have submitted an Act 71-compliant business plan.
 Both are required before funds can be matched.

 • Town funds pledged as match must be transferred to the CUD or other eligible provider, or investments must be made in consultation with the CUD.

-• The VCBB will not provide the match until the funds are transferred from the town to the CUD or other eligible applicant.
+• VCBB will not provide the match until the funds are transferred from the town to the CUD or other eligible applicant.

-• Eligible Uses of Funds.
+Eligible Uses of Funds

 • CUDs and towns are encouraged to be creative in deploying these funds.
 If the standard allowance was elected by the town, this could include using funds to leverage other federal programs or creative financing instruments including the buying down of interest rates, letters of credit, and revolving loan funds for the purpose of expanding broadband of speeds of at least 100/100 Mbps.